BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **A Bad Influence** `PASSIVE`

-Ted may include only include Hobbit models in his warband.
-Friendly Hobbit models within 3" of Ted gain a bonus of +1 To Wound when making Strikes.
+Ted Sandyman may only include Hobbit models in his Warband.
+Additionally, friendly Hobbit models within 3" of Ted Sandyman gain a bonus of +1 To Wound when making Strikes.

 </div>